wth-mvp-s/LT/az204/7°_n175-200_septneworder.md

 `✑ Provide transactional support.
 `✑ Provide duplicate detection.
 `✑ Store the messages for an unlimited period of time.
 `Which two technologies will meet the requirements?
-Each correct answer presents a complete solution.

 - [x] Azure Service Bus Topic
 - [x] Azure Service Bus Queue